 Welcome to the Writing Center’s celebration of National Poetry Month!
-Poetry is one way that writers make the individual more universal, and that’s something worth celebrating.
-This site contains many ways to celebrate, such as poems and reading guides, 30 prompts for the 30 days of April, ways to share your poetry, and more.
-Each week, we will feature a particular poetic form, poet, and a writing prompt for each week.
-We hope that all writers and readers will find something that piques their poetic interests!
+We’re celebrating by sharing poems and reading guides, 30 prompts for the 30 days of April, ways to share your poetry, and more.
+Each week, we will feature a particular poetic form, poet, and a series of writing prompts.
+Come back each Monday throughout April to find something that piques your poetic interest!

 Read some examples here.